 Meanwhile, he was moonlighting as an EMT and firefighter in the rural town of Divide, Colorado, about two hours south of Denver.
 Here, McGlue had an immediate, undeniable impact on people’s lives.
-His sales job seemed increasingly bleak by comparison.
 And it wasn’t long before he decided to hang up his suit in exchange for a pair of scrubs—permanently.

 Today, he’s now Dr. McGlue, proud 2014 graduate of AUC, and a PGY-3 family medicine resident at the University of Wyoming.

 “I love AUC,” says Dr. McGlue.
 “Going to AUC gave me the foundation to succeed, and it gave me the opportunity to do what I wanted to do with my life.”

 Dr. McGlue was 37 when he decided to follow his dream and head back to the classroom.
 But because he had studied communications and economics during undergrad at the University of New Mexico, he didn’t have the prerequisite science courses needed to apply to medical school.
 And, he had never taken the MCAT.